scannon2k/python-sorter/README.md

 # Sorter

-Sorter is a program designed to orgainze files in a directory into sub-directories based on file type.
+Python script designed to orgainze files in a directory into sub-directories based on file type.

 ## Installation